 The first institution for the teaching of civil engineering, the École Nationale des Ponts et Chaussées, was established in France in 1747, soon followed by similar institutions in other European nations.

-The first private college teaching the profession in the United States was Norwich University, founded by Captain Alden Partridge in 1819, although the first degree in civil engineering awarded in the United States came from the Rensselaer Polytechnic Institute in 1835.
+The first private college teaching the profession in the United States was Norwich University, founded by Captain Alden Partridge in 1819, although the first degree awarded in the United States came from the Rensselaer Polytechnic Institute in 1835.
 The first woman to be awarded a degree in civil engineering in the United States was Nora Stanton Blatch, who was awarded a degree from Cornell University in 1905.

 Meanwhile, in the United Kingdom during the 19th Century, civil engineering was being split from military engineering as the Industrial Revolution gained pace.
 This led to the creation of educational initiatives including the Class of Civil Engineering and Mining, which was founded at King’s College London in 1838 as a response to the need for qualified engineers to work on the railway system.
 1838 saw the establishment of the private College for Civil Engineers in Putney and 1840 saw the UK’s first Chair of Engineering established at the University of Glasgow.

 These educational opportunities for civil engineers meant that a degree in the profession was now attainable, opening a wealth of opportunities for qualified professionals.

 This range of opportunity exists today with the different types of civil engineering that you could be involved in…